About Clark Elementary School

 Located in the vibrant Belmont neighborhood, Clark Elementary is one of the oldest schools in Charlottesville.
 It serves students from preschool through fourth grade.
 With a mascot of a bee, Clark School embraces the “five bees”:

 - Be Kind

 - Be a Thinker

 Clark students are active and engaged.
 To build community, Clark students and staff have a monthly school-wide morning meeting to recognize student achievements, share projects, and celebrate accomplishments.
 In addition, in 2016-17, Clark began holding student-led conferences so students could discuss their learning goals and progress with their teachers and families.
 Like all Charlottesville elementary schools, Clark has a beautiful City Schoolyard Garden that serves as an outdoor classroom.
 The school meets the needs of all its students.
 All Charlottesville City Schools have a strong commitment to the arts, embrace new technologies, and partner with area nonprofits and businesses to provide opportunities for our students.

 Clark Elementary was built in 1931, making it one of the most established schools in Charlottesville.
 The school is named for George Rogers Clark, the American frontiersman and Revolutionary War general.
 (Clark’s younger brother William was half of “Lewis & Clark.”)

 Meet Your Administrators

-Juanita Eddy has served as an assistant principal in Charlottesville City Schools since 2011.
+Juanita Eddy has served as an assistant principal or teacher at Clark School since 2011.
 Prior to that, she taught for 11 years in other divisions in Virginia.
 A graduate of Albemarle High School, she received her undergraduate degree from James Madison University, and continued to graduate school at Mary Baldwin College.
 She has completed additional graduate coursework through the University of Virginia.